 13.7.1.
-The principles set out in section 2 relating to preparing budget plans, accounting, audit, employment of staff, treatment of year end balances, taxation, and banking, cover all aspects of the school, including community facilities.
-It is important to be clear that the community accounts are an integral part of the school's overall accounts.
-It is essential that the same degree of probity and control of the main school budget is applied to the community facilities.
+The principles set out in section 2 relating to preparing budget plans, accounting, audit, employment of staff, treatment of year end balances, taxation, and banking, cover all aspects of the school, including community

 13.8.
 Service level agreements